 It’s easy to neglect Thanksgiving with all the excitement around Black Friday and Cyber Monday.
 Thanksgiving remains a major travel holiday and as a whole has considerable positive effects on all food related industries.

-Thanksgiving itself is seeing a rise in online spending which hit $3.7 billion in 2018 (27.9% growth over 2017).
+Thanksgiving itself is seeing a rise in online spending.
 But brick-and-mortar still has an essential role as many consumers placed orders on Thanksgiving day to be picked up in-store on Black Friday.
-Of the customers who utilized BOPIS in 2018, 65% made additional purchases in-store.
+Customers who utilize BOPIS, often make additional purchases in-store.

 Instead of thinking of Black Friday and Cyber Monday as two events in opposition to each other, consider the entire weekend as a shopping extravaganza with your online and offline channels supporting one another to achieve maximum revenue.
-In 2018, 54% of shoppers (roughly 90 million) used multiple channels throughout the weekend.
-NRF states that this is roughly a 40% jump from 2017.
-Even better news: multichannel shoppers spent $93 more on average than consumers who only shopped online or offline.
+Multichannel shoppers spent $93 more on average than consumers who only shopped online or offline.

 According to Bain & Company, retailer websites saw more interaction on Black Friday than Cyber Monday.
 For those shopping online, 50% of consumers said the availability of click and collect influenced their decision to make an online purchase.

-While store traffic was down slightly over this weekend in 2018, looking ahead it is clear that stores still matter.
+While online shopping has effected store traffic, looking ahead it is clear that stores still matter.
 70% of shoppers still want to see, touch, or try on products before purchasing though they might make the actual purchase online.
-In 2018, 55% of shoppers said they enjoy browsing through stores (a 35% jump over 2017).
+55% of shoppers said they enjoy browsing through stores (a 35% jump over the year prior).
 On Black Weekend in particular, put your omnichannel strategies to work to ensure the entire weekend is one stellar sale.

 Black Friday is no longer the busiest shopping day of the year.
 That title now goes to the Saturday before Christmas.
 According to the Wall Street Journal, 40% of Christmas sales happen from December 15 – 24th.
 This presents a unique challenge for retailers who are coming to the end of a frenzied season.
 Staff may be burnt out or on vacation.
 Stores can be in disarray or lacking stock.